 (2) Translate your insights into mathematical conditions that relate the squares’ coordinates to each other.
 For example, all squares on a horizontal have the same y-coordinate.
 Similarly, all squares on one diagonal have coordinates whose sums are the same.
 Which diagonal is that?
 For the other diagonal, the differences between the two coordinates remains the same.
 Which diagonal does this idea describe?

-Hint Once you have figured out the domain knowledge, formulate a test suite that covers horizontals, verticals, and both diagonals.
-Don’t forget to include a pair of arguments for which threatening? must produce #false.
+Hint Once you have figured out the domain knowledge, formulate a test suite that covers horizontals, verticals, and diagonals.
+Don’t forget to include arguments for which threatening? must produce #false.

 You cannot confirm yet that your solution to the preceding exercise works because it relies on an extensive wish list.
 Technically, it calls for a data representation of Boards that supports three specific functions.
 The remaining problem is then to formulate a definition for Board and to design the functions on the wish list.